dalibo/emaj/README.md

  * a plug-in for phpPgAdmin that takes benefit from the plugin architecture brought by phpPgAdmin 5.1+,
  * a stand alone php application, named Emaj_web.

-Both tools share the same functionalities regarding E-MAj usage.
+Both tools share the same functionalities regarding the E-Maj usage.

 The **phpPgAdmin plugin** is available on [github](https://github.com/beaud76/emaj_ppa_plugin).